AdobeDocs/experience-platform.en/help/edge/extension/web-sdk-extension-configuration.md

 ### [!UICONTROL Click data collection]

 The SDK can automatically collect link click information for you.
 By default, this feature is enabled but can be disabled using this option.
-Links are also labeled as download links if they contain one of the download expressions listed in the [!UI CONTROL Download Link Qualifier] textbox.
+Links are also labeled as download links if they contain one of the download expressions listed in the [!UICONTROL Download Link Qualifier] textbox.
 Adobe provides you with some default download link qualifiers, but these can be edited at any time.

 ### [!UICONTROL Automatically collected context data]